openbmc/phosphor-logging/README.md

 If the position is not on D-Bus, or if the D-Bus property is std::numeric_limits<size_t>::max(), then a 0xFF will be encoded as the ID.

+After a valid position is obtained, any event logs that had a 0xFF as the ID will be erased.
+This prevents conflicts when syncing the files between BMCs.

 This option is enabled automatically in bitbake when the 'redundant-BMC' machine feature is enabled.
 This is done by including 'redundant-bmc.inc' in the appropriate system conf file.